 Liset Grooten, Msc

 Affiliate Junior Reseacher

-Liset Grooten, MSc holds a Master's degree in Management, Policy Analysis and Entrepreneurship in the Health and Life Sciences from the Vrije Universiteit Amsterdam.
+Liset Grooten, MSc, holds a Master’s degree in Management, Policy Analysis and Entrepreneurship in Health and Life Sciences from Vrije Universiteit Amsterdam.
 She finished her Master thesis in 2014 at the National University of Singapore where she conducted an explorative study on the barriers and facilitators of an integrated care model implemented at a family medicine clinic.
-Previous to her Master thesis she conducted a research internship at TNO where she performed a literature review on integrated care concepts.
-In July 2016 she started her PhD at the Vrije Universiteit Brussel.
-The research she is conducting for her PhD is part of SCIROCCO, a project co-funded by the European Union.
+Prior to her Master thesis, she conducted a research internship at TNO where she performed a literature review on integrated care concepts.
+In July 2016 she started her PhD at the Vrije Universiteit Brussels.
+The research she is conducting for her PhD is part of the SCIROCCO project, which is funded by the European Union.
 SCIROCCO aims to provide a validated and tested tool that facilitates the successful scaling up and transfer of good practices in integrated care across European regions.
-The scientific evaluation of SCIROCCO is lead by Panaxea's CEO Dr. Bert Vrijhoef in his capacity of Professor at VUB.
+The scientific evaluation of SCIROCCO is lead by Panaxea’s CEO Dr Bert Vrijhoef in his capacity of a professor at VUB.